Welcome to version 1.5.1 of the JWST ETC!

 - Workbooks for logged-in users are automatically saved and will be available in your workbook list upon return.
 If you are working anonymously, you can log in with MyST at any time, and your workbooks will be transferred to your user account.

-- Be sure to read the Help->Known Issues for important information about system accuracy, limitations, and workarounds.
+- Be sure to read the Known Issues page for important information about system accuracy, limitations, and workarounds.

-Calculation run times for certain instrument modes (NIRISS WFSS, SOSS; NIRSpec IFU; coronagraphy) are longer because the underlying computations are more complex.
+Calculation run times for certain instrument modes (SOSS; NIRSpec IFU; coronagraphy) are longer because the underlying computations are more complex.

-The use of highly sampled spectra may result in significantly longer run times for spectroscopic modes.
+The use of highly sampled spectra, or sources with extremely narrow lines, may result in significantly longer run times for spectroscopic modes.

 The ETC is not intended to be a complete observation simulator, and some higher-order effects are not taken into account, such as field distortion.